mattwamboldt/tactics-game/README.md

 Not liking the way this feels.
 It's no longer agressive enough.
 It is more intelligent about what a certain unit should do, but not about which unit should work.

 This may be fixed by the later changes.
 Hope so.

+### Version 1.4.3
+It feels like the AI is now far too defensive, too cautious, too unwilling to lose units.
+Technically though it's too stupid to know when units are in danger, besides the random one it picks.
+The next change is the big one to finally give some global senses.
+Lets see what happens.